BieliaeVlas/nvim/README.md

 # This is my personal configured Nvim + NvChad I use at work.

-## Description:
-This repository contains my personal configuration files for nvim.
+This repository contains my personal configuration files for nvim:

-The setup includes:
 - personalized themes;
 - plugins;
 - custom key bindings;